LoloSac/quicknotes/README.md

 ## Features

 - Create, edit, and delete notes
-- Notes stored in local state (no backend yet)
+- Notes stored in local state
-- Responsive and minimal UI using Tailwind
+- Responsive, minimal UI with Tailwind.
+Supports light and dark mode with a theme switch.